ajaxray/docker-slate/README.md

 So, to publish the documentation with Github Pages,
 1. From settings page of your repository, enable Github pages and set `/docs` as the source of the publishing site.
   <img src="img/github_pages.png" alt="Enable Github Pages" width="80%">

 2. Build with `./build.sh`
 3. Commit (with including all changes in `/source` and `/docs`)
 4. Push.
-You should see the changes published in Github Page url.
+You should see the changes published in Github-Page url.

 Features